shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 Note: The ServiceNow user MUST be able to access the ServiceNow API (check if the user you are logged into ServiceNow with has API access)

-Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click **Authorize**.
+Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click Authorize.
+You can utilize a System Administrator or a Normal User as this user.
+If you are using a Normal User, ensure they have execute access on any Job Templates or Workflow Job Templates you intend to run. **Authorize**.

 ### Create a Catalog Item for Users